What was Dawn Wells' Net Worth?

 In October of 1962, Wells married Larry Rosen, a talent agent.
 The couple did not have any children together and decided to divorce in 1967.
 She never remarried.

 Wells devoted much of her time to charitable work.
-She operated an organization called Wishing Wells Collections, which made clothing for people for limited mobility.
+She operated an organization called Wishing Wells Collections, which made clothing for people with limited mobility.
 She was also the founder of the Idaho Film and Television Institute, a non-profit educational organization that aimed to improve education, economic development, and technical training in Idaho.
 She also supported the Denver Foundation, a West Virginia charity chaired by Dreama Denver, the widow of Wells' former co-star, Bob Denver.

 She had a few health issues as she got older.
-In 2018, she suffered from a fall and a GoFundMe page was set up to help her cope with the expense of her medical bills.
+In 2018, she suffered from a fall, and a GoFundMe page was set up to help her cope with the expense of her medical bills.
 In June of 2020, Wells' manager revealed that she was suffering from dementia.
 On December 30, 2020, Wells died from COVID-19-related causes in Los Angeles.